 Designing and Building a PCB

 Most PCBs are designed on a computer using purpose-built software.
-By using software, it is easy to play around with different layouts for the components or paths for the traces.
+By using software, it is easy to play around with different layouts for the components or paths for the traces and possible reduce PCB costs.
 Some design software will automatically lay out traces for you, making it quicker and easier to complete your circuit.

 Another advantage of using software is that it will enable you to visualize how your PCB will work before you manufacture it.
 In addition, you’ll be able to confirm that all the components needed are present and properly connected with traces.